 - Faster turnaround time as compared to conventional methods

 - Faster time-to-market for your products

 Reverse Engineering is a Boon for Small Companies

 It’s the faster time-to-market that makes reverse engineering such a boon for small design and engineering firms.
 Starting with an existing product and using reverse engineering speeds up development and cuts production costs.

 A lot of small businesses outsource the process so that they can benefit from up-to-date hardware and software that work together for the reverse engineering process, without the capital expense of purchase.
 For instance, 3D Scanners are used to create a virtual digital representation of the object, which specialized software then reconstructs it as a 3-D model.

 Additionally, while reverse engineering and CAD are integrated, they are two different processes, using different systems and skills.
 Keeping your in-house CAD team focused on your core business, eliminates the need for additional training and loss of focus from their main design responsibilities.

 Reverse engineering is a practical way to create a three-dimensional virtual model of an existing physical part.
 Once you have the 3D model, the use of 3-D CAD, computer- manufacturing, or other computer-aided engineering applications becomes much easier.
 The way we do it

 Outsourcing Makes It Easy

 You provide the part you want reverse engineered to the 3D scanning service.
 They will scan and create the point cloud file, with all the part measurements and shapes into the software.
-From there, it’s into a CAD software, like SolidWorks, CATIA, or AutoCAD where the 3D model is finalized.
-The reverse engineered part will appear much like the originally scanned piece.
+From there, it’s into CAD software, like SolidWorks, CATIA, or AutoCAD where the 3D model is finalized.
+The reverse-engineered part will appear much like the originally scanned piece.
 You can also request appropriate improvements, and test how they will work, all in the virtual model.